AnyLog-co/documentation/training/advanced/Network Setup.md

 ## Restarting a Node

-The configuration below are doing the following:
+The configurations below are doing the following:
 * Deploy Docker instances and Docker Volumes.
 The Docker Volumes are created once when the Docker container is installed.
 * Add Policies to the AnyLog Metadata.
 The policies are created once and saved in the Metadata layer.
 * Set variables in the node dictionary - this process is done whenever a node restarts.
-* Enable selected services on the node - this process can be done whenever a node restarts.
+* Enable selected services on the node - this is done whenever a node restarts.

-Note: The deployment process in this document, creates policies whenever they are needed.
+Note: The deployment process in this document creates policies whenever they are needed.
 It is advised to separate the creation of the policies from the configuration of a node that restarts.

 ## Master Node Configuration